United States Refugee Admissions Program: English language

 If a refugee cannot speak English, their job possibilities decrease.
 "The ability to speak English can greatly facilitate a refugee's chances of finding employment."
 USRAP does provide English language classes.
 There is, however, a wide array of problems with these classes: inadequate facilities, no longevity, poor teacher quality, and lack of transportation to classes.

-Because of these issues, most refugees are not getting the English language training they need to achieve self-sustainability.
-The literature focused mainly on the problems with facilities and transportation.

-According to Table 2, 58 percent of the incoming refugees could not speak English.
-This indicates that there is a great need for English language training among the refugees.

-Table 2.
-Data for 1982 and 1986 are limited to Southeast Asian refugees.
-Data are averages for these years.

 Because of the large percentage of refugees that need English classes, facilities are not expansive enough to cover the need.
-As stated above, another barrier to English acquisition is the lack of transport to classes.
-Because refugees do not have a way to get to the classes, they do not go to the classes and thus they do not learn English.
 "Limited funding means training provision typically stops at English language training during the early resettlement period".
 This correlates directly with the refugee's ability to obtain employment.
 Approximately 90 percent of refugees who were living on government welfare programs did not speak English.

+It is also important to note that access to English classes and integration programs varies widely depending on the location, meaning some refugees receive strong support while others face significant gaps.